-Campus Recreation holds interviews for Personal Trainers once or twice a year, depending on the need for Personal Trainers.
+Campus Recreation holds interviews for Personal Trainers twice a year, in the fall and spring.
 Individuals do not have to have a national fitness certification in order to be hired as a Personal Trainer with W&M Campus Recreation.
 However, once hired, Personal Trainers-in-Training must obtain a national Personal Trainer Certification within 6 months of the date they start work with Campus Recreation.
 Students must also go through the Campus Recreation in-house Personal Training Instructional Course, which is held in the spring semester, or take the academic course KINE 295, Health-Related Exercise Prescription.
 Find out more information about the Personal Training Instructional Course.

 Application Due: April 5th at 11:59pm.
 Complete the Personal Trainer application online.